i18next/next-i18next/README.md

 - Detects language from cookie > Accept-Language header > fallback
 - Redirects bare URLs to locale-prefixed paths (e.g., `/about` -> `/en/about`)
 - Sets a custom header (`x-i18next-current-language`) for Server Components
+- Persists the language in a cookie, but only when it changed: a cookie written by the proxy counts as a modified cookie for Next, and a modified cookie makes every Server Action revalidate and refetch the page.
+Set `persistCookie: false` if another system owns that cookie, and `cookieOptions` to scope it (e.g. `{ domain: '.example.com', secure: true }`)

 ### 5. Root Layout